 I have been using mine for more than two year without any durability issues, but people who aren’t as careful as me might have issues.

-The zipper on the replacement jacket when I first received it leaked a bit in heavy rains.
+The one defect of this jacket is the zipper which is water resistant, not waterproof.
+My first jacket’s zipper leaked very badly.
+ArcTeryx offered me an exchange or an upgrade to the Norvan Shell which is more expensive.
+I took the exchange and found the zipper on the replacement jacket was better, though it still leaked a bit in heavy rains.
 I originally thought the breathability offset the zipper leakage when engaged in high aerobic activities.
-After more than a year of use I have decided that is not the case.
-In particular, during the last couple of storms I have decided I am getting too wet through the zipper.
+After almost two years of use I have decided that is not the case.
 I am not sure if the water resistance of the zipper has degraded over the last year, if the storms have been more severe, or I have become more sensitive.
-Whatever the reason, I have retiring my Norvan SL and going back to my Westcomb Focus LT when I need a rainshell with reasonable breathability.

 I have done a post about rain gear with other thoughts.
 If the Norvan SL doesn’t sound right for you, I would recommend looking at: